 When peer to peer lending platforms like Prosper and Lending Club first appeared, people went crazy for them.
 It was a new asset to invest in and people were analyzing them to find an edge.

 “Investing” in unsecured personal loans sounds risky but with it being so new, no one knew exactly how risky.
+It wasn't until later that many of these investments would only be available to high net worth accredited investors.

 The platforms had their analysts and actuaries try to project default rates and price the loans accordingly… but no one really knows.